0-lucas/0-lucas/README.md

  - :books: What i'm excited to learn, and planning to do so:
     - R for DataViz, ML and the Torch framework
-    - Lua, Julia and Javascript
+    - Lua, Julia and Scala
-    - Cloud and Machine Learning deployment
+    - Cloud, Big Data analysis and Machine Learning deployment
     - Discrete Mathematics and Data Scructures

 ### My main tools are: